sqg5746/squiggles.github.io/README.md

 # squiggles.github.io
-This is the nexus of the universe.
+Is this the nexus of the universe?